DanielaPazGV/DanielaPazGV.github.io/_pages/about.md

 ### Hi! <img src="https://media.giphy.com/media/2wh8AaMZ2jtRseDQ3C/giphy.gif" width="30">
 I'm Daniela González, an MSc student in Astronomy at the Universidad de Concepción in Chile.
 My research focuses on understanding stellar activity and its impact on exoplanet detection 🪐.

 - ✨ For my MSc thesis project, I am conducting a comprehensive analysis of Radial Velocity measurements in M-dwarf systems.
 I am concurrently investigating stellar activity through spectroscopic activity indicators.
 This aims to either confirm or dismiss potentially ambiguous planetary signals with orbital periods similar to the stellar rotation period.
-These findings prompt crucial questions about the true origin of the radial velocity variationss initially attributed as planets.
+These findings prompt crucial questions about the true origin of the radial velocity variations initially attributed as planets.

 - ✨ I'm always eager to expand my knowledge and welcome collaborations.
 Feel free to reach out via the contact email provided in the sidebar or [here](mailto:dagonzalez2018@udec.cl).